dgzlopes/hledger-tools/README.md

 - `import` – Import transactions from CSV or similar files *(AI-powered)*
 - `review` – Analyze your journal and get financial feedback *(AI-powered)*

 AI-powered tools use OpenAI’s APIs and require the `OPENAI_API_KEY` environment variable to be set.
-You can feed additional context to the LLM via the `--context` flag (e.g. financial goals, preferences, or categorization rules).
+You can feed additional context to the LLM via the `--context` flag (e.g. financial goals or categorization rules).

 ---